ReviewNB/treon/README.md

 * Runs [unittest](https://docs.python.org/2/library/unittest.html) present in your notebook code cells
 * Runs [doctest](https://docs.python.org/2/library/doctest.html) present in your notebook code cells

-### Why should I use it?
+### Why should you use it?
 * Start testing notebooks without writing a single line of code
 * Multithreaded execution for quickly testing a set of notebooks
 * Executes every Notebook in a fresh kernel to avoid kernel state interference
-* Primarily a command line tool that can be used easily in your Continuous Integration (CI) system
+* Primarily a command line tool that can be used easily in any Continuous Integration (CI) system
 * Soon to be part of [ReviewNB](https://www.reviewnb.com/)'s CI system that automatically runs treon everytime you push notebook changes to GitHub